groovey/Documentation/README.md

 $app->run();
 ```

 Good job!
 The hard part is done.
-Lets get started to create the documentation.
+Lets get started.

-## Permission

-Make the file is `executable`.

-    $ chmod +x groovey
-    $ groovey

-    or simply call the php interpreter

-    $ php groovey

-## Init
+## Step 3 - Init

-Initialize the documentation folder and your markdown folder.
-This will create a folder called `markdown` and a `config.yml` file.
-All these files can be found under your root folder `./docs/*`
+Initialize the `./docs` folder.

     $ groovey doc:init

+A `config.yml` file is generated automatically.

+`project_name` refers to your awesome documentation project.

+`path_build` is where the destination folder will be.

-You can now place all your content files under `./docs/markdown`.
+Place your content files under `./docs/markdown`.

-## Build
+## Step 4 - Build

 Compile all your markdown files to .html files.

     $ groovey doc:build

-## Custom Site Configuration

-After you have run `groovey doc:init`.
-A `config.yml` file is generated automatically.

-`project_name` refers to your awesome documentation.

-`path_build` is where the destination folder will be.

 ## Custom Ordering